 Apples are next on the list.
 Their high fiber content makes them a healthy fall option for your dog.
 If you are looking for a way to keep your pup busy during your family dinner, cut up the apples, mix them with some yogurt, and freeze it in a kong.
 When prepping the apples, cut around the core as apple seeds can be toxic for your dog.

 We can't mention Fall without the mention of pumpkin.
 Pumpkin helps with a dog's digestive health, and it's good for your dog's skin and coat.
-Check out our holiday box that includes pumpkin truffles!

 Lastly, turkey meat, no Thanksgiving, is complete with the main dish.
 You can share turkey meat with your furry friend but without bones or skin and unseasoned.
 Butter, spices, and other fatty ingredients can cause pancreatitis or other issues for your dog.